mattjoman/microbench/README.md

 From this, we can estimate that my L1D is probably 32KB and my LLC is in the range of 2MB.

-## Benchmarking

-The following methods are used to maximise benchmark accuracy and minimise measurement noise:

-- Pin thread to a single core
-- Warmup runs to train branch predictors and warm caches (set from the cli)
-- Barriers & serialization to ensure the compiler or CPU don't reorder workload instructions outside the measurement window
-- Detect kernel multiplexing physical PMU counters with `time_running` and `time_enabled`, and scale results if necessary (for `perf_event_open()`)

-See the benchmarking code in `core/bench/perf_bench.c` and `core/timer_bench.c`.

 ## Workloads

 **Cyclops** provides a simple workload API, making it easy to create custom